robotics-upo/marsupial_optimizer/README.md

     <img src="worlds/5_scenarios.png" width="1000">
 </p>

-The package has a set of predefined configurations (and completely extendable according to the user's need) that relate the stage number, initial position number and ending position number.
-The initial position can be check in ```/cfg``` and the final position in ```/trees/resources/```.
+The package has a set of predefined configurations (and completely extendable according to the user's need) that relate the stage number, initial position number and goal position number.
+The initial position can be check in ```/cfg``` and the goal position in ```/trees/resources/```.

 To launch the optimizer just launch the provided ```launch/marsupial_optimization_trayectory.launch``` file.
 To manage the scenario and initial position predefined is recomend to use the parameter for this launch, ```scenario_number``` and ```num_pos_initial```.
-For example to use, S2 and initial position 2:
+Thus, for example to use S2 and initial position 2:

 ```
 roslaunch marsupial_g2o marsupial_optimization_trayectory.launch scenario_number:=2 num_pos_initial:=2
 ```

-It will launch the NIX prototype inside the mockup given by the ESMERA consortium.
-The plaform accepts input command velocities with the ROS 'cmd_vel' topic.
-It also offers odometry measures in the 'odom' topic (to this date the estimation is the ground truth pose).
+It will launch the optimizer and the visualization of the environment and marsupial robots in RVIZ.

+To start the optimization proccess is neccesary to publishing a desired goal position in the topic ```/Make_Plan/goal```.

 ## Optional extras